Water Seepage

 When handling a seepage complaint, the cooperation of all parties concerned is essential to allow the investigation officer access for testing and collecting evidence inside both the complainant's flat as well as the other flat suspected to be causing seepage in order to identify the seepage source.
 Depending on the circumstances, it may be necessary to conduct several tests and collect different samples for examination.
 If the owner/occupant concerned refuses to co-operate, the investigation process may be extended as the Joint Office will have to apply to the Court for a warrant to enter the flat in question.

 If owners wish to obtain copies of the concerned investigation reports for water seepage, request may be made under the Code on Access to Information.
 The applicant may initially approach the case officer (from the Food and Environmental Hygiene Department (FEHD) or the Buildings Department) of the Joint Office for details of the report required.
 The applicant may also submit an application form to the Joint Office through mail, facsimile or e-mail.
 The application form can be downloaded from FEHD's webpage: https://www.fehd.gov.hk/english/department/code_on_access_info_proce.html.
-Regarding requests for copying Stage I & II investigation report on water seepage from the Joint Office, standard photocopying charges are listed on the FEHD's webpage: https://www.fehd.gov.hk/english/department/code_on_access_info_proce.html, while details of the Buildings Department's charges for copying Stage III investigation report on water seepage can be found on the Buildings Department's webpage: https://www.bd.gov.hk/en/resources/request-for-information/index_fees.html.
+Regarding requests for reproducing Stage I & II investigation report on water seepage from the Joint Office, standard reproduction charges are listed on the FEHD's webpage: https://www.fehd.gov.hk/english/department/code_on_access_info_proce.html, while details of the Buildings Department's charges for copying Stage III investigation report on water seepage can be found on the Buildings Department's webpage: https://www.bd.gov.hk/en/resources/request-for-information/index_fees.html.

 10. How do the owners / occupiers enquire and engage building professionals, consultant firms or licensed plumbers in carrying out water seepage investigation and identifying the seepage source(s) so as to resolve the water seepage problem?